 During the first semester at college, I bunked a lot of classes and went to the library and studied books on Psychology, Cryogenics and super conductivity and at home I read Bagavat Gita and Ashtavakra Gita.
 I liked psychology, because I wanted to understand how my mind worked.
 I, for some reason, like cryogenics and super conductivity.
 One good thing about me is, whatever I do, I do it with full involvement; reading Bagavat Gita and Astavakra Gita opened a new outlook, but then what is the point in reading something if you are not going to implement it in your life?
 I stopped reading Bagavat Gita when I came across the following verse “sanshayatma vinashyati” It means “indecisiveness will destroy you”.
 Krishna said this to Arjuna.
 Some translations translate the term as ‘doubt will destroy you’ but the right translation is ‘indecisiveness will destroy you’.
 Decisions could be right or wrong.
 Very often the correctness of the decision will be known after the decision is implemented.
 However indecisiveness will destroy you.

-I started implementing this in my life, I went to such an extent which very few will dream off (More later).
-This is my first experiment with life, to be instinctive and be decisive in anything that I did.
-No matter what the consequences are, only thing is I should be willing to accept the responsibility for the consequences.
-I decided for a change that I am going to drive my life rather than letting my parents control everything that is happening to me.
-I got an opportunity to join engineering in Indian Navy.
-I would have chosen this for sure if not for my friends, I did not discuss about this to anyone and I plainly rejected the idea of joining the navy.
-I liked my college and friends and so I decided to stay back even if it meant that I should live with my parents for four more years.
+I started implementing this in my life, I went to such an extent which very few would dream off (More later).
+That was my first experimentation with life, to be instinctive and be decisive in anything that I did.
+I was not worried about the consequences, however I was willing to accept the responsibility for the consequences.
+I decided that it was time for me to take the driver seat rather than let my parents control my fate.
+I got an opportunity to join engineering in Indian Navy after attending 35 days of my college.
+I would have chosen the navy had it not been for my friends, I did not discuss about the offer to anyone and I plainly rejected the idea of joining the navy.
+I liked my college and friends and so I decided to stay back even if it meant that I had to live with my parents for four more years.